Style Components with Lightning Design System

 Some components provide a variant

-If design variations and utility classes don’t meet your requirements, consider styling hooks.
+If design variations and utility classes don’t meet your requirements, use styling hooks.
 For more information, see Style Components Using Lightning Design System Styling Hooks.

-Custom components that live in Lightning Experience or in the Salesforce mobile application can use Lightning Design System without any import
+Custom components that run in Lightning Experience or in the Salesforce mobile application can use Lightning Design System without any import

 statements or static resources.
 Simply assign a Lightning Design System CSS class to an HTML element.